chriscardillo/norris/README.md

 # How To Install

+You can now install via CRAN with `install.packages("norris")`!

-Simply install `devtools` and then use `install_github` pointing to this repo.
+Otherwise, for dev version - install `devtools` and then use `install_github` pointing to this repo.
 See below:

 ```r
 install.packages(devtools)